 Is there ever a wrong time to defend your faith?

 Chanah was ready to let him have it.
-She’d carefully considered her words and typed them into her browser.
+She’d considered her words and typed them into her browser.
 All she had to do was click share and all her friends would see her response to the so-called “friend” who’d disparaged the political views of her family by voicing an incorrect assumption about those who voted the way they did.
 More than just politics, it was a direct attack on the Christian faith—and she planned to set the record straight.
 After all, she’d been taught to defend her faith.

 But then she paused.